 No. 4 Statement of Competence - Authorised Officer 4.1 Comprehensive understanding and knowledge of HACCP-based procedures and can determine and identify hazards and risks that occur in establishments and products.
-4.2 Has the ability to apply that knowledge taking account of flexibility principles contained within Article 5 of Regulation (EC) No. 852/2004.
-4.3 Understands the principles of risk assessment related to food types, processing methods and products.
+Has the ability to apply that knowledge taking account of flexibility principles contained within Article 5 of Regulation (EC) No. 852/2004 4.2 Has the ability to apply that knowledge taking account of flexibility principles contained within Article 5 of Regulation (EC) No. 852/2004 4.3 Can determine and identify hazards and risks that occur in establishments and products.
+Understands the principles of risk assessment related to food types1; processing methods and products.
 4.4 Understands relevant EU and National Food Hygiene and/or standards legislation and can advise on their application.
-4.5 Understands how to assess compliance with the requirements of EU and National food hygiene and standards legislation with further reference to the Food Law Code of Practice and Practice Guidance.
-4.6 Able to determine the appropriate course of action to remedy non- compliance, including when it is appropriate to escalate enforcement action.
+Understands how to assess compliance with the requirements of EC and National food hygiene and standards legislation with further reference to the Food Law Code of Practice and Practice Guidance 4.5 Understands how to assess compliance with the requirements of EU and National food hygiene and standards legislation with further reference to the Food Law Code of Practice and Practice Guidance 4.6 Able to determine the appropriate course of action to remedy non- compliance, including when it is appropriate to escalate enforcement action.
 4.7 Can make a Food Hygiene/Standards Intervention Rating assessment of risk using section 5.6 of the Food Law Code of Practice.
 4.8 Understanding of the common food types and understanding of hazards associated with their use.